stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 vertices), along with additional tags for the components that may be helpful to refinement (i.e. the type of subdivision Rule associated with each vertex).

-A *VtrLevel* is really just a container for data in a subdivision level, and so its public methods are primarily to access that data.
-Modification of the data is protected and only made available to classes that are intended to construct *VtrLevels*: currently the *Far* factory class that is responsible for building the base level, and the `VtrRefinement <#vtrrefinement>`__ class that constructs subsequent levels during refinement.
+A *Vtr::Level* is really just a container for data in a subdivision level, and so its public methods are primarily to access that data.
+Modification of the data is protected and only made available to classes that are intended to construct *Vtr::Levels*: currently the *Far* factory class that is responsible for building the base level, and the `Vtr::Refinement <#vtrrefinement>`__ class that constructs subsequent levels during refinement.

 Memory Efficiency